Security Testing Guide

 • Supervises security testing execution.

-• Communicates with the customer to coordinate a security testing project.
+• Communicates with the customer to coordinate the project.

 Vulnerability analyst